wortback/glowing-eureka/ResearchOnPapers.md

 ---

-## Virtual reality platform for training and planning implantations of occluder devices in left atrial appendages [PAPER](./Papers/AtrialAppendagedVRPlatform.pdf) <a name="Virtual"></a>
+## Virtual reality platform for training and planning implantations of occluder devices in left atrial appendages<a name="Virtual"></a>

 **What is special?**
 Introduced a VR platform for patient-specific cardiac geometry inspection.
 Tested with clinical experts and researchers (N=5).